 In addition, the Burnett Fountain was sculpted by artist Bessie Potter Vonnoh—and it honors another woman, children’s book author Frances Eliza Hodgson Burnett.
 Sculptor Anna Vaughn Hyatt Huntington created the Park’s larger-than-life equestrian statue depicting Cuban patriot and author José Julián Martí.
 Standing near Martí is a statue of the military general Simon Bolivar, which was created by Sally James Farnham.

-In 2020, a new monument sculpted by a woman will be added to the Mall.
-The sculpture will honor the many women who contributed to the advancement of women’s rights.
-It will be the first statue in Central Park — and only the sixth in New York City—to portray historical women.
+In 2020, a new monument sculpted by a woman was added to the Mall.
+The Women’s Rights Pioneers Monument honors Sojourner Truth, Susan B. Anthony, and Elizabeth Cady Stanton, and their contributions to the advancement of women’s rights.
+It's the first statue in Central Park—and only the sixth in New York City—to portray historic women.

 Advocating for the Park